 2 main courses (roasted duck breast & Game stew with dumplings)

 2 desserts (flambé pancake and white chocolate mousse)

 I highly recommend it as a great restaurant to eat in Budapest.
 The atmosphere was romantic and classy and they had live music which added to the experience.

 Breakdown cost for 4 full days:

 Big Bus Tour €30

 Souvenirs and postcards €8

 So.. how many days in Budapest to stay?
-We recommend a minimum of 4 days to fully appreciated most of what it has to offer.
-Slow travelers like us might benefit from a longer stay, but not everyone has that luxury.
+We recommend a minimum of 4 days to fully appreciate most of what it has to offer.
+Slow travellers like us might benefit from a longer stay, but not everyone has that luxury.
 The point is that you don’t want to feel rushed through your Budapest vacation.

 Have you been to Budapest?
 If not, is it on your radar?
 What do you think of city as presented and do you think it’s affordable?
 Would you care to spend some time there?